Mizzou’s Top 10

 Based on quality of teaching, research and scholarship, MU is one of only 34 public U.S. universities — and one of only two institutions in Missouri — invited to membership in the prestigious Association of American Universities (AAU).

-A $2.1 billion global enterprise, MU accounts for 71 percent of the research dollars flowing to Missouri public universities.
+A $2.1 billion global enterprise, MU accounts for about 70 percent of the research dollars flowing to Missouri public universities.
 Research generates new knowledge and jobs.

 Known for collaborative, interdisciplinary research, MU has incomparable expertise and resources on a global scale in four areas: Food for the Future, One Health/One Medicine, Media of the Future and Sustainable Energy.
 We call it The Mizzou Advantage.

-Ellis Fischel Cancer Center at MU is the first academic health center to join the renowned MD Anderson Cancer Network as a certified member.
-The affiliation gives medical teams and patients direct access to Anderson’s experts, treatments and best practices.
+Ellis Fischel Cancer Center at MU is the first academic health center to join MD Anderson Cancer Network® as a certified member.
+The network gives medical teams access to MD Anderson’s experts and best practices.

 MU educates the workforce, including a large number of STEM graduates.
 Of the 8,238 degrees awarded during the 2012-13 academic year, 3,088 were in science, technology, engineering, mathematics and health fields.